adtzlr/felupe/docs/guide.md

 ```

 ### Felupe implementation
-For axisymmetric analyses a vector-valued field of `dim=2` hase to be created for the in-plane displacements.
+For axisymmetric analyses an axisymmetric vector-valued field has to be created for the in-plane displacements.

 ```python
 import felupe as fe